hikchoi/cerebrarium/vault/ext.art-and-fear.chapter-3.md

 - Comes from doubting your credentials as an artist.
 - Sometimes you will hit a wall and work becomes slow.
 Here, if you believe that art can only be made by extraordinary people, this wall will confirm that you are not.
 - Art (both making and viewing) takes a lot of energy, and the _art is for extraordinary people_ mindset gives you an excuse to quit.
-- You may sometimes feel like you are pretending to be an artist, but this is impossible.
+- You may sometimes feel like you are pretending to be an artist, but this is impossible. ^rMDCTFEKrQzE
   - Your work not being recieved well or not being exhibited somewhere does not make you a pretender.
 This is a completely different issue.
 - Someone has to do an artist's work, and you are doing it.